rory-ferguson/psd-xhtml/README.rst

 ------
 The email modules are located as json data inside ``modules.json``

-The ``module.py`` file will parse a psds initial group layers and match the names with the ``modules.json`` keys, the html will be initially be built from this.
+The ``module.py`` file will parse a psds initial group layers and match the names with the ``modules.json`` keys, the html will be initially built from this.

 If the text is parsed correctly, it will replace those values in the html.